Trincomalee The East, Sri Lanka Travel Guide

 Best weather for beaches & water sports, peak whale/dolphin watching, calm & clear seas.

 Most foreign nationals need an Online Travel Permit (ETA) for short Sri Lanka visits.
-This generally covers tourist stays up to 30 days and permits double entry during that time.
+This generally covers tourist stays up to 30 days and permissions double entry during that time.
 The ETA process is straightforward online through Sri Lanka's official Department of Immigration and Emigration website: IVisa or VisaHQ.
-Online application streamlines the process, often leading to swift approval.
+Application on the internet streamlines the process, often leading to swift approval.
 This approach helps avoid airport queues and paperwork.
 For longer or specific-purpose visits, such as business, research, or study, different visa types apply.
 These require applications via a Ceylonese embassy or consulate in the traveler's home country or a nearby nation.
 This more involved process may call for extra documents, so early application is wise.
 Confirm the exact visa type for your trip before starting the application to be quicker and avoid complications.
 Each visa type has its own rules and required additional documents, which applicants must follow precisely.

 ETA fee varies by nationality.
-For US citizens, at the beginning of 2024, the fee for a 30-day tourist ETA used to be about USD 50.
+For US citizens, at the beginning of 2024, the fee for 30-day tourist ETA used to be about USD 50.

 At BIA, provide your passport and ETA approval.
 Immigration officers may take fingerprints.
 Process generally operates efficiently, but prepare for queues.